nav500/housing-price-prediction/README.md

 1. Install all the required softwares/packages.
 2. Download the project.
 3. Open the project with jupyter lab/ jupyter notebook.
+4. Open the `house-price-prediction.ipynb` file.
+5. Open the `data` folder for the datasets.

 # Data